surender-chiluka/artificial-intelligence-capstone-diabetic-patient-readmission-final/README.md

                             <ul>
                                 <li>The cost of intervention and its success rate will be deciding factors</li>
                                 <li>A threshold and the data pattern can be decided which would maximize the business financial and non financial ROI</li>
-                                <li> This is a limited data we used for modeling, an good ROI when using models with limited data could encourage business invest more in gathering more data in pursuit of better ROI.</li>
+                                <li> This is a limited data we used for modeling, a good ROI when using models with limited data could encourage business invest more in gathering more data in pursuit of better ROI.</li>
                             </ul>
                         </li>
                     </ul>